smartcontractkit/chainlink/integration-tests/README.md

 Soak tests will pull all their network information from the env vars that you can set in the `.env` file. *Reminder to run `source .env` for changes to take effect.*

-To configure specific parameters of how the soak tests run (e.g. test length, number of contracts), see the [./soak/tests](./soak/tests/) test specifications.
+To configure specific parameters of how the soak tests run (e.g. test length, number of contracts), adjust the values in your `.env` file, you can use `example.env` as reference

-See the [soak_runner](./soak/soak_runner_test.go) for more info on how the tests are run and configured.

 #### Running with custom image
 On each PR navigate to the `integration-tests` job, here you will find the images for both chainlink-tests and core.
 In your env file you need to replace: